-The thing that makes streaming across different devices whenever we want is possible because of “over-the-top,” a convenient little term that explains the new delivery method of film and TV content over the internet without the need for traditional cable or satellite pay-TV services.
+The acronym OTT stands for Over-the-top.
+This means streaming across different devices whenever we want is possible because of “over-the-top,” a convenient little term that explains the new delivery method of film and TV content over the internet without the need for traditional cable or satellite pay-TV services.
 In simple terms, we’re talking about people paying for internet from Xfinity to watch Netflix, but not bothering to get 400+ channels from Comcast so they can scroll through ESPN4 on their big screen.

 What are the perks of OTT?
 They’re pretty basic, but they’re also pretty spectacular:

 - OTT means streaming anytime, anywhere there’s a wifi (or internet) signal.
 That means on the subway if you’re lucky enough to have it.

 - OTT opened up the possibility for ad-free content (or really targeted campaigns), ad hoc subscription services, and more monetization strategies.